 In the aftermath, an unprecedented number of casualties resulted never before seen.
 By the 29th August, a total of 260,000 were listed since the war began, of which 75,000 were deaths.
 Yet despite the defeat and horrible casualties, was there still a flicker of hope left for the French ?
 A.J.P Taylor points out that there was, in fact he states that it was “a blessing in disguise….For Joffre, thanks to the failure of his offensive plans, had forces which he could move over to his left-wing, and thus win the battle of the Marne- against all his expectation and deserts.”
 This is however, an easy statement to make in hindsight.
 Try telling that to a distraught French nation at the end of August 1914.
 As for the poor people of Alsace-Lorraine, its provinces would fall back into the hands of the Germans and remain there for another four long years.
 The French would be left yet again dreaming of Alsace and Lorraine.

-The header image is entitled “The Black Stain” 1887 by Albert Bettannier.
+Photo credits: The header image is entitled “The Black Stain” 1887 by Albert Bettannier.
 It is a depiction of French children being taught in school to not forget the lost provinces of Alsace and Lorraine, which were colored in black on maps.
+All images are in the public domain.

 Paul Ham, 1914: The Year The World Ended, Doubleday, 2014.